 This course is 100% coursework.
-Students complete 6 Skills Units and create a portfolio of skills-based work.
+Students create a portfolio of skills-based work to demonstrate their achievements.
 To complete a module, a student must do a minimum of 10 hours' work.
-There are two levels of pass and to achieve Level 2 requires more detailed work and a greater level of independence.
+There are two levels of pass and to achieve level 2 requires more detailed work and a greater level of independence.